xapian/xapian-docsprint/advanced/admin_notes.rst

 When building an index for a very large amount of data, it can be desirable to index the data in smaller chunks (perhaps on separate machines), and then merge the chunks together into a single database.
-This can be performed using the "xapian-compact" tool, simply by supplying several source database paths.
+This can be performed using the ``xapian-compact`` tool, simply by supplying several source database paths.

 Normally, merging works by reading the source databases in parallel, and writing the contents in sorted order to the destination database.
 This will